se-edu/addressbook-level4/docs/DeveloperGuide.md

 ### Logging

 We are using `java.util.logging` package for logging.
-The `LogsCenter` class is used to manage the logging levels and logging destinations.
+You can use `LogsCenter` class to manage the logging levels and logging destinations.

-* The logging level can be controlled using the `logLevel` setting in the configuration file (See [Configuration](#configuration))
+* You can controll the logging level by using the `logLevel` setting in the configuration file (See [Configuration](#configuration))
-* The `Logger` for a class can be obtained using `LogsCenter.getLogger(Class)` which will log messages according to the specified logging level
+* You can obtain the `Logger` for a class by using `LogsCenter.getLogger(Class)` which will log messages according to the specified logging level
 * Currently log messages are output through: `Console` and to a `.log` file.